skip to Main Content

 • Reckless behavior—drunkenness and orgies and the like…

 Part of the Christian life is experiencing profound moral transformation through the indwelling Spirit of God.
-Still, for some of us, it isn’t enough to know that God’s Spirit is available to work in us, because we are afraid of falling back into the acts of the flesh.
+Still, for some of us, knowing that God’s Spirit is available to work in us isn’t enough because we are afraid of falling back into the acts of the flesh.

 Perhaps you feel like there is something more you should do.
 If someone would give you a to-do list detailing how to live a good, Christian life, you’d feel so much safer!
 The Galatian believers shared this desire—this is why they turned to the law, neglected grace, and tried to rid themselves of the acts of the flesh in their own strength.
 Sure, that seems like the natural thing to do, but it misses the point.